cullophid/barely-functional/README.md

 ```

 ### toLowerCase :: String -> String
-returns a new string where all letters are lower case
+Returns a new string where all letters are lower case.

 ```js
 _.toLowerCase('I have a dream')